 - Elected officials are policy leaders for systems of care that improve health and contain costs.

 This is a daunting agenda, but good things are already happening.
 We can accelerate this work by starting strategic conversations within our own spheres of influence.
-Contact Community Health Solutions to learn more.
+We can also learn from research and promising practices from the field, as reflected in the annotated bibliography below.